mmlynarik/data-lovers/readme.md

+# Repository
+Keep all the file names and documentation in English if possible.

+Use `lower_snake_case` to name all the folders and files.

+# Python setup
 We recommend using a pure python distribution (no conda).
 For best reproduction of the code within this repository use [Python 3.8.6][3]